kateBea/Vector3D/README.md

 # Vector3D
 Some three dimensional vector stuff.
 Latest addition is rotation in 3D space, requires two elements, **rotation axis** and the **angle**.
 The later could be in either degree or radians, just need to specify so to any of the functions to rotate a vector.
-Threre's six functions to rotate vectors in total, three of them assume the unitary vector for the specific axis, the other three may take an arbitrary vector for the rotation axis.
+Threre's six functions to rotate vectors in total, three of them assume the unitary vector for the specific axis ([1, 0, 0] for X axis, [0, 1, 0] for Y axis and [0, 0, 1] for Z axis), the other three may take an arbitrary vector for the rotation axis.

 # Example execution: